‘Dynamic has changed’: Peaceful protests give way to ‘organized’ mayhem

 “They are adapting, they are receiving information together, they are being fed by professionals in this and professional tactics in urban warfare,” said Mr. Walz.
 “Those types of things are happening with these people.
 Again, as I said, they are getting what they want.
 They are getting on TV.”

-In the District of Columbia, Metropolitan Police Chief Peter Newsham warned Monday of “antagonists” and “bad actors” whose intentions appeared “organized in nature” about peaceful protests that turned into rioting and vandalism Sunday night in the nation’s capital.
+In the District, Metropolitan Police Chief Peter Newsham warned Monday of “antagonists” and “bad actors” whose intentions appeared “organized in nature” about peaceful protests that turned into rioting and vandalism Sunday night in the nation’s capital.

 The Trump administration’s focus is clearly on antifa, the shadowy left-wing protest group known for wearing masks and throwing milkshakes at “fascists.”